Next ordinary meeting

 Meeting times and places

 Extraordinary meetings and Reserve Trust meetings are also held as required.
-Notice of ordinary and Reserve Trust meetings are published in Council’s advertisement in the Richmond River Express Examiner newspaper.
+Notice of ordinary and Reserve Trust meetings are published on Council’s webpage and through the Valley Views newsletter.

 Council meetings are conducted within the terms of meeting policies and protocols.
 Some of these rules govern how the general public can participate in meetings, including how to use public access time.
 Members of the public are most welcome to attend any official Council meetings to observe proceedings but to see how you can participate further in any meeting, visit the Meeting Practice page.